Rough semimartingales and $p$-variation estimates for martingale transforms: Estimates for the It o integral

 \subsection{Mesh convergence}

-Theorem~\ref{thm:main} can be used to recover the classical results about discrete approximations to the It\^o integral.
+Theorem~\ref{thm:main} can be used to recover the classical results about uniform convergence of probability of discrete approximations to the It\^o integral.
 We begin with the simpler case of continuous integrands. \begin{corollary} In the situation of part~\ref{it:m2} of Theorem~\ref{thm:main}, suppose that $F=\delta f$, $q_{0},q_{1}<\infty$, and the process $f$ has a.s.\ continuous paths.
 Then convergence in \eqref{eq:paraprod-limit} holds in the stronger sense that

 in $L^{q}(V^{p})$, where $\pi$ ranges over adapted partitions. \end{corollary} \begin{proof} In view of the uniform bound in part~\ref{it:m1} of Theorem~\ref{thm:main}, it suffices to consider a bounded time interval.
 On such an interval, the paths of $f$ are uniformly continuous.
 Therefore, $F^{(\pi)} \to F$ uniformly as $\mesh(\pi)\to 0$.
 Since $F^{(\pi)}$ are also uniformly bounded in $L^{q_{1}}(V^{p_{1}})$, we have $F^{(\pi)} \to F$ in $L^{q_{1}}(V^{\tilde{p}_{1}})$ for any $\tilde{p}_{1} \in (p_{1},\infty) \cup \Set{\infty}$.
 We can choose $\tilde{p}_{1}$ such that $1/r < 1/\tilde{p}_{1} + 1/2$.
 It remains to apply the estimate \eqref{eq:YoungBDG-limit} with $p_{1}$ replaced by $\tilde{p}_{1}$ to